Bhanudeep/Automate-Meet/README.md

 ## Setup:

 1. Download or Clone Repository
-2. pip install selenium, pip install pip install PyAutoGUI
+2. pip install selenium,  pip install PyAutoGUI
 3. python main.py

 you need to manually change the links as well as timings.